 Ms Karen L Phin

-Karen Phin has been a Director of the Company since 2014.
+Karen Phin has been a Director of the Company since 2014 and a Council appointed Director of Ascham Foundation Ltd since 2015.
 Karen is a Non-executive Director with Magellan Financial Group Limited and has over 19 years’ experience in investment banking, advising top Australian companies on their capital management strategies.
 Until recently, Karen was a Managing Director and Head of Capital Management Advisory at Citigroup in Australia and NZ.
 She previously worked as a Managing Director at UBS Australia, establishing and leading its Capital Management Group.
 Prior to joining Citigroup, Karen spent 12 months at ASIC as a Senior Specialist in the Corporations group.
-Karen has a BA/LLB (Hons) from the University of Sydney and is currently on the Finance Committee of the Royal Australasian College of Physicians.
+Karen has a BA/LLB (Hons) from the University of Sydney and is currently a member of the Takeovers Panel.
 Karen has one daughter attending the School.

 Mrs Nicola J Swift

 A Director of the Company since 2016.
-Nicola Swift, a law graduate from Trinity College Dublin with a background in the funds management and securities industry, is a former non‑executive director of Dyesol Ltd. She is a former Governor of The Meadowbrook School of Weston in the USA and was APA President from 2009 to 2011.
-Nicola has been a Director of the Ascham Foundation Ltd since 2013.
-Nicola is the mother of an Old Girl and a current student.
+Nicola Swift, a law graduate from Trinity College Dublin had an international career in the funds management and securities industry before returning to Australia in 2007.
+She currently serves as a non- executive director of Cryosite Ltd, is a former non-executive director of Dyesol Ltd and a former Governor of The Meadowbrook School of Weston in the USA .
+Nicola has been a Council appointed Director to Ascham Foundation Limited since 2016, having previously been an elected Director of Ascham Foundation Limited (2013–2016).
+Nicola served as Chair of the Ascham Duntrim Capital Campaign (2013 to 2016) and as Ascham Parents’ Association President (2009–2011).
+She is the mother of an Old Girl and a current student.

 Old Girl Governors

 Dr Karen Arnold

 Karen Arnold is a psychiatrist and has been on the Council since 2002.
 She finished Year 12 at Ascham in 1982 and, after a gap year, went on to study Arts and Medicine at Sydney University, and then Psychiatry.
 She sits on the Nominations and the Network Committees.
 She is passionate about Dalton and what it is uniquely placed to offer students.
 She has two daughters at Ascham.

 Mrs Angela K Kent